AlexHandy1/BitDonations-v1/README.markdown

 *  As a donor who doesn't already have an account,
    So that I can donate to entrepreneurs
-   I want to actively create a Blockchain.info wallet that I can access from websitee
+   I want to actively create a Blockchain.info wallet that I can access from website

 *  As a donor,
    So that I can independently check my transaction